 - Scroll down to the bottom of the page, and click Copy URL beside the field:

 Some configuration fields require a UUID (Universal Unique Identifier) for a specific component or property in a communication plan.
 To retrieve the identifier for an element, look for the API icon in the xMatters user interface:

-    Clicking this button will display the identifier for the component in a dialog box; you can copy and paste the string to the appropriate location in ServiceNow.
+Clicking this button displays the identifier for the component in a dialog box.
+You can then copy and paste the string to the appropriate location in ServiceNow.